The Mysteries of Narcissism: How to Recognize Narcissistic Individuals (part 1.)

 • or novel-like stories that are entertaining but offer little guidance for navigating life with a narcissistic person.

-The traits of a narcissistic person only become truly understandable through conscious analysis, concrete examples, and real-life situations — this is the only way we can fully grasp the complexity of narcissism.
-In my thematic blog writings, my goal is to provide a reliable picture of narcissism — while presenting real life examples.
+In my thematic blog writings, my goal is to provide a reliable picture of narcissism — while presenting concrete examples.
 Here is a small taste of how this shows up in everyday life:

 -The Aunt’s Mountains of Gifts – when the Master of Gifts goes overboard.

--Value-Based Manipulation – when a partner avoids a meeting (for example, a business meeting) by inventing dramatic stories.
+-Manipulation – when a partner avoids a meeting (for example, a business meeting) by inventing dramatic stories.

 And these are just a few examples — in the following chapters, I will reveal in detail how all these work up close!